 Ragna slashed the next soldier across the chest with her sword.
-He fell to the ground, and the third soldier reached or his gun.
+He fell to the ground, and the third soldier reached for his gun.
 Before he could pull the trigger, Ragna had grabbed his weapon.
 She rammed her elbow into his stomach and sent the soldier flying.
 Ragna performed a flip and propelled herself against him, using his body as a springboard.
 The soldier crashed into the asphalt, and Ragna rotated her body in the sky.
 Facing downwards, she aimed her pistol at the fourth soldier and shot three times.
 The soldier sunk to the ground.
 The next one aimed at her.
 Like a dart, Ragna threw her sword.
-It penetrated his skull, and the soldier plumbed on his knees.
-Ragna landed on the ground.
+It penetrated his skull, the soldier collapsed on his knees, and Ragna landed on the ground.

 “It wasn’t a three-point landing, but I gave you quite a show.
 Didn’t I?”
 Ragna winked at the sixth and last soldier.

 For most people, these acrobatics bordered on superhuman feats.
 But with gravity on her side – and once she had gotten used to adjusting the gravitational forces on the fly – it became child’s play.
-Not to mention, using the device was fun.
+Not to mention, it was fun.

 The soldier didn’t realize the futility of his actions and emptied his rifle.
-The bullets lost their speed.
+The gravity weighted down on the bullets, and they lost their speed.
 A few centimeters away from her face, they had slowed down enough that one could think their movements had stopped.
 Ragna slapped them away.
 Despite being out of ammo, the soldier continued to shoot.
 Only hollow clicking came out of the weapon, yet the soldier did not stop.
 He did not run.
 Spoke no word.
 The soldier stood in front of Ragna and fired an empty rifle.
 Over and over again, as if his brain computed one action that he had to repeat until his body would give out.

 She was on the highway again.
 Ragna took a moment to catch her breath and paused.
 Now that she had left the forest, the accumulated pain, damage, and heat struck her at once.
-She had no mirror, but she could imagine that people would mistake her for a victim of the Ash Pest.
 Her skin felt crisp.

 The ground began to shake.
-In small intervals, the highway tremored, and the echoes of stomps drummed.
+In small intervals, the highway tremored, and stomps drummed in her ears.
 Whatever was coming, it was massive.

-Ragna tried to maintain her footing.
-She looked to her left.
+Trying to maintain her balance, she looked to her left.
 Out of the inferno, a mechanical monstrosity came forth.
 One after another, it moved its six pillar-like legs.
 The ground trembled with each step anew.
-This cyclopean bastard of a spider and a tiger towered over the street as if it was guarding the gates of Hel.
+This bastard of a spider’s abdomen and a tiger’s upper body towered over the street as if it was guarding the gates of Hel.
 It was tall enough to reach the forest leaves.
-Without mistake, in front of her stood the weapon she has to eliminate.
+Without mistake, in front of her stood the weapon she had to eliminate.

 “What a lucky coincidence.”
-Ragna sneered.
+Ragna rolled her eyes.
 “Going off the rails, and following the girl just had to lead to the end boss.
 Still, how can this guy get even uglier than the last one?”

-Its single eye gleamed in red light.
+Its eyes gleamed in red light.
 Ragna looked at the counter above her glove.
 A fat zero flashed before her eyes.
-She smirked and pressed the button
+She smirked and pressed the button.

 Time for some action.

-Ragna increased the pressure, her sword exercised.
-Creating a noise resembling nails scratching against a chalkboard, she cut the rocket through its center and divided it like Baha the Christian Sea.
+Ragna increased the pressure her sword exerted.
+Creating a noise resembling nails against a chalkboard, she cut the rocket through its center.
 The halves flew past her and exploded in the distance.

 “Well, at least you are better than your predecessor.”

 Ragna ran towards the machine.
 It beeped and roared.
-Lights gleamed and, missiles launched out of it.
-Identifying Ragna as her target, they changed their trajectory.
-Ragna forced herself to halt and squatted.
+Lights gleamed, and missiles launched out of it.
+Identifying Ragna as her target, they changed their trajectory, forcing her to halt and squat.